Eoin Waide: Playing career

 In 2005, Waide played for his club in the final of the Donegal Senior Football Championship.
+His club won, after a replay.

 He also played for his club in the final of the 2010 Donegal Senior Football Championship.
+His club won.

 He then played for his club in the final of the 2015 Donegal Senior Football Championship.
-His team won all three games.
+His club won.

+He then played for his club in the final of the 2019 Donegal Senior Football Championship (the first two games of three).
+After the first two games finished level, his club won the third game and, with that, the title.

 He also played for his club in the final of the 2020 Donegal Senior Football Championship.
-They won, following extra-time and a penalty shoot-out.
+His club won, following extra-time and a penalty shoot-out.

+Then he played for his club in the final of the 2022 Donegal Senior Football Championship.
+His club won.

+He also played for his club in the final of the 2023 Donegal Senior Football Championship, appearing as a substitute in this one.
+His club won.
+This was his nineteenth season with his club, and though he was not often starting games, because of injury, he would often appear later on.
+Ahead of the 2023 final, Waide (alongside Marty Boyle, Stephen McGrath, Anthony Thompson and Leo McLoone) was recognised for making a 100th club championship appearance.

 He played for Donegal Boston in 2008.